 - Please enjoy responsibly.

-Notes
+Christina’s Notes

-- You can use any size canning jars
+- Jars: Any size canning jars

 that you have to store this Apple Pie Moonshine Everclear.
 You aren’t going to do the entire canning process.
 Just fill the jars and make sure they are tightly sealed.

-- When a recipe call for House Seasoning Blend, you can use this recipe or substitute salt and pepper to taste.
+- Make your own All Purpose Seasoning: When a recipe calls for All Purpose Seasoning, you can use my homemade All Purpose Seasoning recipe or substitute salt and pepper to taste.

-- I always use a meat thermometor to test for doneness when cooking meat.
-This one is my favorite.
+- Meat doneness: I always use a meat thermometer to test for doneness when cooking meat.

 Can only get 151 here.
 Does it still tastebwell if sets a month?